NatLibFi/melinda-merge/README.md

 Copyright (c) 2015-2017 **University Of Helsinki (The National Library Of Finland)**

-This project's source code is licensed under the terms of **MIT License**.
+This project's source code is licensed under the terms of **GNU Affero General Public License Version 3** or any later version.